igorski/MWEngine/README.md

 The library comes with unit tests (_/src/main/cpp/tests/_), written using the Googletest C++ testing framework.

-To run the tests, we temporarily need a [https://github.com/igorski/MWEngine/issues/106](workaround) :
+To run the tests, we temporarily need a [workaround](https://github.com/igorski/MWEngine/issues/106) :

  * update _local.properties_ to include the line: _enable_tests=true_
  * run _gradle externalNativeBuildDebug_ with a device / emulator attached to your machine.

-This will build a special version of the library including the test suite and will execute it directly onto the attach device.
+This will build a special version of the library including the test suite and will execute it directly on the attached device.
 Note: _adb_ must be available in your global path settings.

 NOTE: to create a release build of your app (or continuing non-test related development) you must unset the added line in _local.properties_.
 Once issue #106 is addressed it will no longer be necessary to